pm489/bikes/README.md

 This is an app that will let you find the nearest boris bike dock to a start location and a destination location.
 This is a london centric app as thats where the boris bikes live!

+A few good example locations if you want to try it out are:
+- British Museum
+- Poplar
+- Tower Hill
+- Canary Wharf

 ## Running the project